 In the early 1940s the property was associated with Mert E. Robertson and a J.P.
 Twomey.
 An article from the Napa Journal in 1942 references the U.S. Army placing a rare Remount Stallion on the property for the purposes of improving the quality and quantity of riding horses in the county.

-We have been driven through the vineyards in an ATV several times; this is a vehicle ideally suited for navigating the often steep terrain of the property.
+We have been driven through the vineyards in an ATV several times; this is a vehicle ideally suited for navigating the often-steep terrain of the property.
 The views are stunning from parts of the property especially on the western edges with intimate views overlooking much of Napa Valley.
+We call Oakville Ranch the elevated Porch of Napa Valley.
 On a clear day one can see all the way down to the glistening waters of the San Pablo Bay (which connects to the San Francisco Bay).
 Views of their property are of vines, rocks (Napa’s “2nd most extensive crop” after grapes), beautiful red soils and chaparral.
-The elevation is around 1,400 feet.
-Most of the property is in the Oakville sub appellation but part of the property is in Pritchard Hill.
+The property ranged in elevation from about 600 feet to around 1,100 feet.
+Most of the property is in the Oakville sub appellation but a very small section is in Pritchard Hill.

 Much of the fruit produced on the property is sold to a select number of premium winery clients and noted winemakers including Rosemary Cakebread, Helen Keplinger and Andy Erickson.
 Oakville Ranch sources from specific vineyard blocks for their own wines.